-(In millions, except percentages) Three Months Ended September 30, Percentage Change
+(In millions, except percentages) Three Months Ended Percentage December 31, Change Six hs Ended ember 31, Percentage Change 2012 2011 2012 2011 Cost of revenue \$ 5,692 \$ 5,638 1% \$ 9,860 \$ 9,415 5% As a percent of revenue 27% 27% 0ppt 26% 25% 1ppt

-2012 2011

-Cost of revenue \$ 4,168 \$ 3,777 10%

-As a percent of revenue 26% 22% 4ppt

-Cost of revenue includes: manufacturing and distribution costs for products sold and programs licensed; operating costs related to product support service centers and product distribution centers; costs incurred to include software on PCs sold by OEMs, to drive traffic to our websites, and to acquire online advertising space ("traffic acquisition costs"); costs incurred to support and maintain Internet-based products and services including royalties; warranty costs; inventory valuation adjustments; costs associated with the delivery of consulting services; and the amortization of capitalized research and development costs.
+Cost of revenue includes: manufacturing and distribution costs for products sold, including Xbox and Surface, and programs licensed; operating costs related to product support service centers and product distribution centers; costs incurred to include software on PCs sold by OEMs, to drive traffic to our websites, and to acquire online advertising space ("traffic acquisition costs"); costs incurred to support and maintain Internet-based products and services including royalties; warranty costs; inventory valuation adjustments; costs associated with the delivery of consulting services; and the amortization of capitalized research and development costs.

-Cost of revenue increased reflecting payments made to Nokia and higher headcount-related costs.
-Headcount-related expenses increased 9%, primarily related to increased Server and Tools headcount.
+Cost of revenue increased reflecting costs to manufacture Surface, higher headcount-related expenses, and payments made to Nokia related to joint strategic initiatives, offset in part by lower volumes of Xbox 360 consoles sold.
+Headcount-related expenses increased 17% and 13% for the three and six months ended December 31, 2012, respectively, primarily related to increased Server and Tools headcount.